 What is an

 An incident is a record you can use to track a policy violation in a managed SaaS application.
-Prisma SaaS identifies incidents when it finds a violation of Asset rules or Security Control rules against default policy rules and any custom rules you have defined.
+SaaS Security API identifies incidents when it finds a violation of Asset rules or Security Control rules against default policy rules and any custom rules you have defined.
 The service detects these incidents by scanning all assets in your managed SaaS applications and matches the file and folder metadata, associated collaborators, and the content of the files against your active policy rules or the configuration.

 For each incident, you can determine whether it indicates a regulatory non-compliance, or if it compromises the security of your proprietary data or intellectual property.